kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 ## Background to the Call

 I first met Erin Richmond NP for the first time, on June 30th, when I established care with Parkview Neurology.
-The scheduler never scheduled me to see a Parkview neurologists.
-At that first appointment with Erin, I told her gabapentin and pregabalin "worsened my dry eye, made my eys uncomfortable, and made reading for pleasure, something I love, nearly impossible" and "it made me stupid".
+The Parkview Neurology appointment scheduler never scheduled me one of the Parkview neurologists.
+At that first appointment with Erin, I told her gabapentin and pregabalin "worsened my dry eye, made my eyes uncomfortable to the point that reading for pleasure, something I love, was nearly impossible" and "it made me stupid".
 That is the gist of what I said.
-She then referred me to to Dr. Ausin, a
-Parkview Pain Management physician, to discuss whterh a spinal stimulator was an option.
+She then referred me to to Dr. Ausin, a Parkview Pain Management physician, to discuss whether a spinal stimulator was an option.
+She said it had helped some peripheral neuropathy patients.

+I was diagnosed on June 28, 2021 with severe polyneuropathy and told two days later by Credo Medicine I need to see a neurologist for ongonig care.
+I now know that I could just have well gone to a pain doctor.

 I was able to see Dr Austin three days after Richmond referred me to him.
 Dr. Austin told me that since I was an established patient of Dr. Karl, who also did spinal stimulator implatation, and who Dr. Autin said was "equivaltent to me", I really should follow up with him.
 Unfortunetly, the earliest I could get in to see